What You Need to Know About Timing Device Assembler or Adjuster

 - Bend parts, such as hairsprings, pallets, barrel covers, and bridges, to correct deficiencies in truing or endshake, using tweezers.

 - Mount hairsprings and balance wheel assemblies between jaws of truing calipers.

-Things a Timing Device Assembler or Adjuster Should Know How to Do
+Qualities of a Timing Device Assembler or Adjuster

 Repairing: Repairing machines or systems using the needed tools.